 Now that's A LOT of ships to look at and it can be overwhelming so let me walk you through how to narrow it down to track only cruise ships.

 We're gonna need you to click on the filter on the left hand side and uncheck everything but 'Passenger Vessels'.
 You can also select 'Underway' for current status if you only want to show cruise ships that are sailing and not at port:

 More than a Cruise Ship Tracker

-This site doesn’t just tell you where ships are, it gives you more information than you’d ever dreamed.
-It’s a marine vessel enthusiast’s dream.
+The map doesn't just tell you where ships are.
+In fact, it gives you more information than you ever dreamed of.
+Yes, that’s right.
+It's a marine-vessel-enthusiast's dream.

-First thing to know, it’s not only a cruise ship tracker, it tracks all ships.
-To get only cruise ships, select the “passenger vessels” and “ships underway” options to get only cruise ships (see above screenshot).
+It's not just a cruise ship tracker, it tracks all ships.
+(If you only want to check out cruise ships, select the "passenger vessels" and "ships underway" options (see above screenshot).

 You can search the database by port, vessel, or area.
-You can even make your own fleet (requires account creation).
+You can even make your own fleet (this requires a MarineTraffic account).
 How could this be helpful?
-If you’re a travel agent and only sell Carnival Cruises, you can create your own fleet of only Carnival ships and your tracking just got a lot easier.
+If you're only interested in Carnival Cruises, you can create your own fleet of only Carnival ships and your tracking just got a lot easier.

 How it Works

 The real-time cruise ship tracker allows you to browse what cruise ships are at sea.
 But if you're looking for a specific cruise vessel, it's easy to find.
 Not only can you find were the ship is in a jiffy, but you can also see other fun info on it as well.
 Here's how.

 Find a Specific Cruise Ship